riston/hackernews-extension/readme.md

 ## TODO (Includes general tasks)

+  - Prepare deploy script (Grunt or Gulp task) for zipping files.

+  - Development, webpack auto watch for changes made and update the extension in Google Chrome.

+  - The extension should remember the last selected item if your in comments view.

+  - The story items order is currently exactly the same as in web page.

   - Release the extension in store after the comment's view is implemented.

   - Comment view should have the story as the top item and display only the first level comments.